einbahnstrasse/Goldford-MTEC1003/index.markdown

 * Additionally, each quiz will conclude with a passphrase given verbally by the instructor over Zoom at a random time during the class session.
 You will be unable to submit your weekly quiz for participation points until you submit the correct passphrase at the end.
 You must remain present and alert in class in order to receive the correct passphrase.
 Do not repeat the passphrase once it’s been given by the instructor.
 * Utilize Zoom's chat and hand-raising features for interacting with the instructor or the class.
 Occasionally you will be prompted to answer questions, so these tools are essential.
 * For questions about using Zoom and its features, consult the [Zoom Help Center.](https://support.zoom.us/hc/en-us){:target="_blank"}
 * Test your internet connection on the day of class before it's too late.
-If you are suddenly experiencing connection problems that prevent you from joining one of our sessions on time, send me a Slack message immediately, and an email later if necessary.
+If you are suddenly experiencing connection problems that prevent you from joining one of our sessions on time, send me a Discord message immediately, and an email later if necessary.
 Further information about our Attendance Policy appears below.
 Failure to proactively troubleshoot long-term connection problems (and/or to communicate with the instructor about them) will be problematic for your participation score.
 * Avoid distractions from social media and unrelated gaming or web content.
 Strive to engage fully during our dedicated class time.
 We only meet on Mondays, so it will be difficult to recoup the losses of not paying attention later in the week, e.g. while finishing assignments.
 * Typically we will take a short break about midway through class.
 If you need additional time for restroom breaks or emergencies, quietly and occasionally excuse yourself by muting your video and audio on Zoom.
 However, frequent and recurring self-excusals will reflect negatively on your engagement in our class and result in lowered participation scores.
 * Failure to comply with these policies will result in a lowered participation score.
 I grade holistically, but will not be curving your scores when long-term participation issues persist.
 * There is no extra credit in MTEC1003.
 Therefore, plan accordingly.
 * Certain demonstrations in class may be recorded for anyone in need of an asynchronous learning option, but in general we do not record weekly lectures.
-Any such videos will be made available temporarily through our Course Slack page, but will never be posted publicly.
+Any such videos will be made available temporarily through our Course Discord page, but will never be posted publicly.
 * Bear in mind that you will be doing exercises on your computer at the same time we're discussing and presenting examples on Zoom.
 Locate an easy way to rapidly switch between the application windows open on your desktop, e.g. between Zoom and your Terminal, Text Editor, and/or Chrome.
 On macOS, for example, this is easily accomplished by holding down the `Command` key and pressing `TAB` key to switch between applications.

 <a id="arrival"></a>
 #### IX.
 Part II.
 Prompt Arrival and Absences
 * Students are expected to arrive promptly to all virtual class sessions, stay online and involved through the duration of each session, participate and engage in our labs, discussions, and demonstrations.
 * Follow this **Procedure for Absences:**
-	* Contact a classmate for notes on what you missed (e.g. on Slack).
+	* Contact a classmate for notes on what you missed (e.g. on Discord).
 	* Check our Course Website for assignments, slides, tutorials, recommended documentation reading, etc.
 	* After these first 2 steps, contact the instructor with any additional questions.
 * **Excused absences/lateness must be accompanied by documentation** and/or include advance notice with the instructor where possible.
 Excused absences/lateness will not impact on your grade.
 Absences may be excused in cases of: documentation of illness provided by a doctor, religious observance with advance notice, official school-related activity (always with documentation and advanced notice), and on a case-by-case basis for other critical events, at the discretion of the instructor.